The Trauma-Addiction Interaction

 Addictive behaviour in the context of trauma can be seen as a form of self-medication and/or as an unhealthy coping mechanism.
 Survivors are typically plagued by numerous symptoms.
 From an inability to sleep, constant irritability and cognitive difficulties to flashbacks and dissociation to name a few, survivors are faced with ongoing challenges in coping with the activities of daily living, including work, school, social and leisure.

 It may not be so surprising, therefore, that so many trauma survivors become addicts.
 Trauma survivors use substances because substances and addictive behaviours are the fastest, most effective ways to: numb the pain of trauma; block memories, negative feelings and thoughts; escape to a different, initially less painful reality; attain relief from symptoms through all of the above or simply to get through the day.
+Marijuana use is one of the tools of coping with inner trauma and escaping terrifying memories and dreams.
+It bears certain risks since the drug screening becomes more and more popular pre-employment procedure.
+The detox goods can help to mask recent drug use during test procedure.
+One of the popular ones is Toxin Rid.
+More useful info about this product can be found here.

 Trauma-related symptoms are common triggers of substance abuse.
 For example, heroin may be used due to its muting effects on rage and aggression, while cocaine may be adopted for its antidepressant effects.
 Once addicted, the person is caught in a vicious cycle whereby substance abuse exacerbates symptoms of other psychological disorders, while psychological disorders such as PTSD, anxiety and depression, increase the likelihood of substance abuse.
 Withdrawal symptoms from substances may exacerbate the conditions and the associated symptoms.
 Substance abuse also increases vulnerability to new traumatic experiences, which in turn lead to more substance abuse.
 Therefore, treating trauma-related disorders and addiction concurrently is essential to successfully breaking this vicious cycle.